 Consider Telecommuting At Least One Day Per Week

-Driving less can look like carpooling, riding a bike, or taking public transportation.
+Driving less can look like carpooling, riding a bike, using transit or taking public transportation.
 Limiting time on the road decreases accident opportunities, reduces gas usage, and lowers your yearly insurance prices.

 If commuting is a vital part of your life, search out cheaper alternatives to driving so your car can catch a break.